-Exchange Online Protection (EOP) is the cloud-based filtering service that protects your organization against spam, malware, and other email threats.
-EOP is included in all Microsoft 365 organizations with Exchange Online mailboxes.
+Exchange Online Protection (EOP) is the cloud-based filtering service that protects your organization against spam, malware, phishing and other email threats.
+EOP is included in all Microsoft 365 organizations that have Exchange Online mailboxes.

 EOP is also available by itself to protect on-premises mailboxes and in hybrid environments to protect on-premises Exchange mailboxes.
 For more information, see Standalone Exchange Online Protection.